CosmWasm/docs-deprecated/dev-academy/develop-smart-contract/02-develop.md

 pub const POTS: Map<U128Key, Pot> = Map::new("pot");
 ```

-We can use an `save_pot` helper to auto increment seq and use it as index for pot.
+We can use a `save_pot` helper to auto-increment seq and use it as an index for pot.

 ```rust
 pub fn save_pot(deps: DepsMut, pot: &Pot) -> StdResult<()> {